Geza2/portfolio/README.md

 #### Visual and Exploratory Data Analysis
 - Created interactive data visualizations and dashboards using Tableau
-- **A3:** Designed both a *white-hat affective* visualization [white-hat affective](https://public.tableau.com/views/A3-affectivewhitehat/affectivewhitehat?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to subtly influence users' emotions through and a *black-hat* visualization [black-hat](https://public.tableau.com/views/A3-blackhat_17461051437810/blackhat?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) that intentionally misleads viewers.
+- **A3:** Designed both a [*white-hat affective* visualization](https://public.tableau.com/views/A3-affectivewhitehat/affectivewhitehat?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to subtly influence users' emotions through and a [*black-hat* visualization](https://public.tableau.com/views/A3-blackhat_17461051437810/blackhat?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) that intentionally misleads viewers.
 - **A5:** Developed two interactive dashboards tailored for different user groups [A5 Dashboards](https://public.tableau.com/views/A5_Sumegi_Geza/Dashboard1WWFActivists?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link):
  - For data journalists: Built a dashboard forecasting disaster risk levels for Austria in the upcoming year, and highlighted Austria's standing across key climate indicators.
  - For WWF activists: Created a dashboard that allows them to explore climate-related indicators for all countries, with emphasis on the most vulnerable or heavily affected regions.

+#### Seminar in Empirical Finance and Financial Econometrics

-#### Budapest University of Technology and Economics (2021 - 2024): BSc, Mathematics
+### Budapest University of Technology and Economics (2021 - 2024): BSc, Mathematics
-- Graduated with highest honours - **GPA: 4.99/5**
-- Specialized in Data Science: Machine Learning, Applied Statistics, Data Visualization
+#### Stock Market Forecasting
+- Applied ARIMA and LSTM models to predict stock prices using both one-step-ahead and dynamic predictions.
+- Analyzed time series in Python.

-- Team projects: Stock Market Forecasting, Song Popularity Prediction
+#### Song Popularity Prediction
-- Thesis topic: Network analysis of diffusion processes,  Supervisor: Johannes Wachs
+- Analyzed the popularity of songs using Spotify data.
+- Created a song popularity index tailored to the Hungarian market.

 ### Work Experience
 #### Budapest University of Technology and Economics (2023 Fall): Teaching Assistant